alwaysthanks/xcron/README.md

-## xcron
+# xcron

-xcron is a distributed task system based on raft. it still need to be durable optimize for it's performance.[中文](https://github.com/alwaysthanks/xcron/blob/master/README_CN.md)
+xcron is a distributed task system based on `raft`. it still need to be durable optimize for it's performance.[中文](https://github.com/alwaysthanks/xcron/blob/master/README_CN.md)

 ### features